 409 Green Street, Athens, AL 35611

-June 1 – August 31, on Tuesdays from 8AM – Noon
+June – August, on Saturdays from 8AM – Noon

 Spirit of Athens is proud to be hosting the Athens Saturday Market.
 Their mission is to support local agriculture and increase economic opportunities for farmers, small businesses, and artisans; to educate and provide access to healthy local foods; and to build a vibrant gathering place for Athens residents and visitors.

 12200 Bailey Cove Rd, Huntsville, AL at St. Thomas Episcopal Church